MARS-UVA/hero-serial/README.md

 # hero-serial

-This repository contains the code base for the hero microcontroller.
+This repository contains the code base for the Hero microcontroller.
 It is responsible for direct motor control and reading from various sensors.

+Hero board's documentation: https://www.ctr-electronics.com/hro.html.
+Under the Tech Resources tab, you can find the Hero user guide and software documentation.

+## Development Prerequisite

+You need to have the phenoix framework (available under the Tech Resources tab in the link above) and Visual Studio 2017 or newer (community edition is enough) installed.

 ## Serial Protocol Specification